orbeon/orbeon-forms-doc/Form-Runner:-Home-Page.md

 When the user has access to admin operations, new information is shown:

-- whether the form is available or unavailable
+- whether the form is available or unavailable ("unpublished")
 - whether the form is a library form

 The user can select forms in two ways: